-INST 4839: INDEPENDENT STUDY IN INSTRUCTIONAL TECHNOLOGY

-INST 4931: SELECTED TOPICS IN INSTRUCTIONAL TECHNOLOGY

-Identified by title each time course is offered.

-INST 5035: CREATING DIGITAL RESOURCES
+- INST 4839: INDEPENDENT STUDY IN INSTRUCTIONAL TECHNOLOGY Prerequisites: Approval of instructor and Associate Dean. - INST 4931: SELECTED TOPICS IN INSTRUCTIONAL TECHNOLOGY Identified by title each time course is offered. - INST 5035: CREATING DIGITAL RESOURCES

 Prerequisite: Basic computer literacy.
 In this introductory course, participants will learn about innovative trends in the field of instructional and communication technologies.
 Participants will create instructional products.